Ust-Maya Monthly Rainfall & Precipitation

 This page shows both the average monthly rainfall and the number of rainy days in Ust-Maya, Russia.
 The numbers reflect climate data gathered over a 30-year period, from 1990 to 2020.
 Now, let's explore all the details to give you a full picture.

-Ust-Maya tends toward drier weather patterns, receiving approximately 372 mm of rain/snow per year.
+Ust-Maya tends toward drier weather patterns, receiving approximately 372 mm (15 in) of rain/snow per year.
+The city experiences a distinct dry season during certain months, contributing to seasonal contrasts shown in the charts below.

 Monthly Precipitation Levels

 Significant seasonal changes in precipitation occur throughout the year.
-During the wet season, July receives substantial rainfall, averaging 63 mm of precipitation, recorded across 12 rainy days.
+During the wettest month, July receives substantial rainfall, averaging 63 mm (2.5 in) of precipitation, recorded across 12 rainy days.

 The map below shows the annual precipitation across Russia.
 You can also select the different months in case you are interested in a specific month.

-Ust-Maya’s average annual precipitation is 372 mm.
-Let’s compare this to some popular worldwide tourist destinations:
+Ust-Maya's average annual precipitation is 372 mm (15 in).
+Let's compare this to some popular worldwide tourist destinations:

 Precipitation amounts are measured using specific gauges installed at weather stations, collecting both rain and snow and any other type of precipitation.
 Rainfall is measured directly in millimeters, while that from snow and ice is obtained by melting it.
 Automated systems often incorporate heaters to make this easier.